Will Bonsall: Veganic farming

-Bonsall is a vegan and a proponent of veganic farming, which doesn't use animal products such as manure.
+Bonsall is a vegan and a proponent of veganic farming, which does not use animal products such as manure.
 In 2015, Chelsea Green published Will Bonsall’s Essential Guide to Radical, Self-reliant Gardening: Innovative Techniques for Growing Vegetables, Grains, and Perennial Food Crops with Minimal Fossil Fuel and Animal Inputs.
 He writes articles about crops for farming publications.

 Bonsall was quoted by The Guardian newspaper in 2019 as saying that - "We vegans like to put on our plates [vegetables] grown in methods that are very un-vegan."
 He said manure, blood meal and other animal products that are being used for agriculture are what is causing the vegetables to be un-vegan.
 In 2018, the Portland Press Herald vegan columnist Avery Yale Kamila reported: "Bonsall credits his “obsession with self-reliance,” interest in sustainable living, appreciation for organic farming, and an allergy to ruminant meat with propelling him toward vegan eating and farming.
 About five years after starting the farm in 1971, he began to question the conventional wisdom around obtaining fertilizer from animals."

 In 2019, The Guardian said of Bonsall's farming: "Bonsall’s is one of just 50 or so veganic farms in the United States, according to research by Professor Mona Seymour of Loyola Marymount University."

 In 2019, Bonsall shared his recipe for succotash with PBS program Kitchen Vignettes.
 Host Aube Giroux said: "For his version of this traditional Native American dish, Will uses four main ingredients grown on his farm: corn, red pepper, zucchini, and the star of the show: shell beans."

 He has been described as a "vegan homesteader."

 In 2020, Bonsall was interviewed by radio host Caryn Hartglass and he said that veganic farming is better than organic farming or permaculture farming because those systems "involve growing a lot of things from seed to an animal and then eat the animal.
 To me, that basically nullifies the main advantage of permaculture; not killing and all that kind of stuff.
 When you put that stuff through an animal then you loose so much of the efficiency of it, like 90% throwing away.
 I just don’t get it.
 I think there is something more organic than organic and I think there’s something more permaculture than permaculture.
 Those are the things I’m trying to aim at and discuss in a lot of my books."